The Rabbit Man: Production

-The boys and girls appearing in the gym and locker room scenes weren't professional actors but real students at Kvarnbackaskolan in Kista, Stockholm.
+The boys and girls appearing in the gym and locker room scenes weren't professional actors but real students at Kvarnbackaskolan in Kista, as well as other schools in Stockholm.

 In the sequence in which Leif Andrée's character is bullied by his pupils, Stig Larsson made it clear that the boys had to hit Andrée as hard as they wanted.
 "We managed it on the first shot.
 They hit me and threw the ball in my head.
 It was really violent.
 I had a sore ass for several weeks afterwards," Andrée said.